mmb-carb/ESTA/docs/USERS_GUIDE.md

     columns: 321
     grid_cross_file: input/defaults/emfac2014/GRIDCRO2D.California_4km_291x321

-It should also be noted that the `grid_cross_file` shown here is a standard "grid cross" file needed to run the CMAQ photochemical model.
+It should also be noted that the `grid_cross_file` shown here is a standard "grid cross" NetCDF file needed to run the CMAQ photochemical model.
 For more information on the CMAQ file format, see the [official CMAQ documentation][CMAQ].

 #### Surrogates

 This section covers the information needed to generate spatial and temporal surrogates.
-In the `default_onroad_ca_4km.ini` file you will find this section looks something like:
+In the `example_onroad_ca_4km_dtim_pmeds.ini` file you will find this section looks something like:

+    [Surrogates]
     temporal_directories: input/defaults/surrogates/temporal/
     temporal_loaders: CalvadTemporalLoader
     calvad_dow: calvad_gai_dow_factors_2012.csv
     calvad_diurnal: calvad_gai_diurnal_factors_2012.csv
-    spatial_directories: input/examples/onroad_emfac2014_santa_barbara/esta1_gai_2012/
+    spatial_directories: input/examples/onroad_emfac2014_santa_barbara/dtim4_gai_2012/
-    spatial_loaders: Itn4Loader
+    spatial_loaders: Dtim4Loader
-    dtim_eic_labels: vmt trips
-    eic2dtim4: input/defaults/emfac2014/eic2dtim4.py
+    eic_info: input/defaults/emfac2014/eic_info.py
     region_boxes: input/defaults/domains/gai_boxes_ca_4km.py

-Where as in the `default_onroad_ca_4km_surrogates.ini` file you will find it looks something like:
+Where as in the `example_onroad_ca_4km_arb_pmeds.ini` file you will find it looks something like:

-    temporal_directories: input/defaults/surrogates/temporal/
-    temporal_loaders: CalvadTemporalLoader
-    calvad_dow: calvad_dow_factors_2012.csv
-    calvad_diurnal: calvad_diurnal_factors_2012.csv
+    [Surrogates]
-    spatial_directories: input/examples/onroad_emfac2014_santa_barbara/esta1_gai_2012/
+    spatial_directories: input/examples/onroad_emfac2014_santa_barbara/spatial_surrogates/
-                         input/defaults/surrogates/spatial/ca/4km/gai/
-    spatial_loaders: Itn4Loader Smoke4SpatialSurrogateLoader
+    spatial_loaders: CalvadSmoke4SpatialSurrogateLoader
-    dtim_eic_labels: vmt
     smoke4_surrogates: ON_ROAD_CA_100_4km_2010.txt
                        ON_ROAD_CA_110_4km_2013.txt
-                       ON_ROAD_CA_133_4km_2012.txt
-                       ON_ROAD_CA_139_4km_2012.txt
+                      ...
+                       ON_ROAD_CA_332_4km_2012.txt
     smoke_eic_labels: linehaul
                       pop
-                      30idle_70dist
-                      90idle_10dist
-    eic2dtim4: input/defaults/surrogates/spatial/ca/4km/gai/eic2dtim4.py
+                      ...
+                      vmt_holiday_pm
+    temporal_directories: input/defaults/surrogates/temporal/
+    temporal_loaders: CalvadTemporalLoader
+    calvad_dow: calvad_gai_dow_factors_2012.csv
+    calvad_diurnal: calvad_gai_diurnal_factors_2012.csv
     region_boxes: input/defaults/domains/gai_boxes_ca_4km.py
+    eic_info: input/examples/onroad_emfac2014_santa_barbara/spatial_surrogates/eic_info.py
+    region_codes: input/defaults/california/gai_codes.py

-The difference between these two default runs is that the `default_onroad_ca_4km.ini` config file defines a run where all spatial allocation comes from DTIM4-ready road network files, and the `default_onroad_ca_4km_surrogates.ini` file defines a run which also uses SMOKE-ready spatial surrogates for some EICs.
+The difference between these two default runs is that the `example_onroad_ca_4km_dtim_pmeds.ini` config file defines a run where all spatial allocation comes from DTIM4-ready road network files and match DTIM4 outputs.
+And the `example_onroad_ca_4km_arb_pmeds.ini` file defines a run which also uses SMOKE-ready spatial surrogates and supports ARB's modern on-road modeling.

 The `spatial_loaders` variable is a space-separated list of class names used to generate spatial surrogates.
 Likewise, `temporal_loaders` is a list of class names to generate spatial surrogates.
 The `spatial_directories` and `temporal_directories` are where the input information for these classes is found.
 The length of the `spatial_loaders` list and the length of the `spatial_directories` must be the same, and likewise for the temporal surrogates.